 by Dr. Diana Rangaves, PharmD, RPh

 There is so much noise surrounding Cannabis, it is close to impossible to separate fact from fiction.
 Everyone appears to want a piece of the hundred-billion dollar industry and turn a quick profit.
-Where can customers place trust and faith?
+Where can customers place their trust and faith?

 Sometimes the medical model does not work for us.
 We must take it upon ourselves to become seekers and information gathers.
 It takes work.
-This is where credible, cited and evidence-based science comes in to help us.
+This is where credible, cited, and evidence-based science comes in to help us.

 We can only make our best choices for our health with accurate information, minus the hype and sensationalism of a flash-pan headline.
 The science and future of CBD and CBDV is real.
-You judge the evidence.

 What is CBDV and its Relationship to Cannabis?